Head Football Coach Ruffin McNeill Discusses The Start Of Spring Practice

 Head Football Coach Ruffin McNeill Discusses Regular-Season Finale At Marshall

-Although the 2013 campaign will mark his ninth overall year with the East Carolina program, Donnie Kirkpatrick will begin his fourth season on Ruffin McNeill's staff after accepting an opportunity to remain with the Pirates as inside receivers coach in January of 2010.
+Although the 2014 campaign will mark his 10th overall year with the East Carolina program, Donnie Kirkpatrick will begin his fifth season on Ruffin McNeill's staff after accepting an opportunity to remain with the Pirates as inside receivers coach in January of 2010.

-Kirkpatrick, who initially arrived in Greenville in December, 2004 as receivers coach, also continues to serve as ECU's tireless recruiting coordinator - a duty that has produced notable results such as Top 40 status in several national recruiting publications.
+Kirkpatrick, who initially arrived in Greenville in December, 2004 as receivers coach, also continues to serve as ECU's tireless recruiting coordinator - a duty that has produced notable results such as Top 40 status in several national recruiting publications annually.

-His first two years with the Pirates were noteworthy as he tutored Aundrae Allison to the program's first 1,000-yard receiving season and developed walk-on Phillip Henry into an All-Conference USA performer.
+His first two years with the Pirates were noteworthy as he tutored Aundrae Allison to become ECU's first 1,000-yard receiver and developed walk-on Phillip Henry into an All-Conference USA performer.

-After Allison became the first ECU receiver since 1999 to earn selection in the NFL Draft (Minnesota Vikings) the following spring, Kirkpatrick successfully mixed experienced and young talent in 2007 with sophomore All-Conference USA selection Jamar Bryant and C-USA All-Freshman Team member Dwayne Harris.
-In addition, a pair of his receivers played critical roles during two notable victories during the '07 campaign as Juwon Crowell snared a 34-yard touchdown pass with no time left at UTEP to force overtime and Bryant was on the other end of a 36-yarder on a third-and-eight play that set up ECU's game-winning field goal against Boise State in the Sheraton Hawai'i Bowl.
+After Allison became the first Pirate pass-catcher since 1999 to earn selection in the NFL Draft (Minnesota Vikings) the following spring, Kirkpatrick successfully mixed experienced and young talent in 2007 with sophomore all-league selection Jamar Bryant and C-USA All-Freshman Team member Dwayne Harris.

-His first season in McNeill's high-scoring spread offensive scheme enabled Kirkpatrick to reach greater heights as top pupil Harris earned C-USA Most Valuable Player honors after setting school single-season and career records for most receptions (101/268) and reception yardage (1,123/3,001) before getting drafted in the sixth round by the Dallas Cowboys.
+His first season in McNeill's high-scoring spread offensive scheme enabled Kirkpatrick to reach greater heights as top pupil Harris earned C-USA Most Valuable Player honors after setting then-school single-season and career records for most receptions (101/268) and reception yardage (1,123/3,001) before being drafted in the sixth round by the Dallas Cowboys.